Seth is a freelance writer with eight years of experience writing about marketing.

-What is Marketing?
+What Is Marketing?

 "Marketing consists of all the activities of individuals and organizations designed to identify, anticipate, and mutually satisfy the needs of all parties involved in the exchange."

 Marketing cannot take place unless some sort of exchange occurs.
 One party must exchange a product or service with another party for some form of payment.
-This is the exchange process and is the central focus for all marketing activities.
+This is the exchange process and is the central focus of all marketing activities.

 Four marketing utilities, which are the capacities of the product offering to satisfy the needs of a customer, are enhanced when exchange occurs.

-- Form Utility - The product is produced, or modified for the customer.
+- Form Utility: The product is produced, or modified for the customer.
 An example of this might be a car manufacturer designing their car so that a driver will be able to plug in his I-pod or other devices.

-- Time Utility - The consumers ability to buy the product when he or she wants to buy the product.
+- Time Utility: The consumer's ability to buy the product when he or she wants to buy the product.
 A grocer may store certain amounts of certain foods until the prime season they are bought.
 It is ensuring customers will have access to the food when they most desire them.

 The Marketing Management Concepts